huynhsamha/huynhsamha.github.io/_posts/2018-03-20-deploy-nodejs-postgresql-app-to-heroku.md

 share: true
 comments: true
 featured: true
+highlight: true
 ---

 Heroku allows developers to deploy Node.js app with PostgreSQL database on their platform.
 This is simple tutorial for deploying a similar application using Node.js and PostgreSQL.

 This tutorial is used on Linux, my kernel is Ubuntu 16.04.

+This is my [repository](https://github.com/huynhsamha/tut-heroku-node-pg) for the tutorial on Github

 <!-- /#table-of-contents -->
 <section id="table-of-contents" class="toc">